• Home

 Obsidian pros:

-• A new way of approaching note-taking that allows you to create an interlinked digital database
+• A modern way of approaching note-taking that allows you to create an interlinked digital database

 • Incredibly extensible and customizable